Adamant-im/AIPs/AIPS/aip-12.md

 - `type` represents token's network and looks like `tickerSymbol_transaction`, e.g., `ETH_transaction`.
 Mandatory.
 - `amount` — transferred value in tokens of its network.
 Decimal separator is `.`.
 Mandatory.
-- `comments` — optional, and may include comment for this transfer, shown to both recepient and sender.
+- `comments` — optional, and may include comment for this transfer, shown to both recipient and sender.
 - `hash` — transaction id in token's network.
 Used to check transaction status.
 Mandatory.
 - `text_fallback` can be added to show explanation text messages on client apps that doesn't support specified `type`.